 The second half involves Jim’s ordeal at the front.
 Here Vidor displays the full horrors of war on screen for the first time.
 Viewers see the gas, the trenches, and soldiers dying in the mud.
 Jim loses track of Melisande, since Champillon has been destroyed and its inhabitants displaced.
 After the war, he returns home older, wiser, wounded, and confronted with changes that have occurred during his time away.

 One doesn’t despair in the end, however, as Jim strives to ensure that love wins out.
 Love conquers all, and only love will propel Jim through his worst days and nights, the film seems to say.
 I’m reminded of Homer Parrish in William Wyler’s The Best Years of Our Lives (1946), who returns from World War II without his arms.
 What eventually integrates him back into society and life is the continued love of his fiancée, who will not abandon him despite his condition.
-We imagine that Jim Apperson, also an amputee, will receive similar spiritual healing after reuniting with Melisande.
+We imagine that Jim Apperson will receive similar spiritual healing after reuniting with Melisande.
 More to the point, he’ll fight for his love, as Homer’s fiancée fights for hers.
 He’ll receive something for what the war has cost him, even if it means reliving the agonies of France.

 The filmmaker never openly questions the causes of World War I, but the battle scenes spare us nothing.
 No shots of heroes enjoying ticker-tape parades ever touch the screen.
 Jim Apperson is a GI, not the officer his girlfriend back home romantically dreamt he would be.
 Wounded soldiers sit in trenches with blood running out of helmets.
 We feel the fear of Apperson, Slim, and Bull when they draw to decide who will crawl out of the trench, across barbed wire and gunfire, to confront the enemy.
 If you seek propaganda, go elsewhere.
 Here you’ll not find brave souls standing resolutely for God and Country.
 Vidor examined actual combat footage for realism, hoping to represent the grunt’s perspective.
 Laurence Stallings’s script based on his wartime recollections only adds to the gritty verisimilitude.
 The final product, then, more resembles Graves, Hemingway, Remarque, and Sassoon rather than the peppy war songs spawned in that era.
 In spite of all this, audiences reacted positively, making The Big Parade a record-breaking hit that filled MGM’s coffers and catapulted King Vidor and John Gilbert to legendary status.
 Success happened, because the film’s themes mirrored how Americans felt about World War I: they wanted it to remain the war that ends all wars.

 Obviously, this hasn’t been the case.
-Historians have defined the Twentieth Century as a century of enhanced conflict – World War II, Korea, the Cold War, Vietnam, and the as of yet unsettled issue of global terrorism, all seeding exponential growth in methods for mass killing.
+Historians have defined the Twentieth Century as a century of enhanced conflict – World War II, Korea, the Cold War, Vietnam, and the as of yet unsettled issue of global terrorism, all seeding exponential growth in mass-killing methodology.
 Although extremely realistic, The Big Parade never displays the cynicism of later war films, like those set in Vietnam: Apocalypse Now, Platoon, and Full Metal Jacket.
 Who could blame anyone for such cynicism?
 Surely, the Second World War was necessary to halt fascism, but the world has moved far beyond the moment that was supposed to have ended all wars.
 Weren’t mustard gas and trenches enough?
 Nuclear deterrents, ICBMs, napalm, and now drones have entered the arena.
 We’re no longer saying, “These nightmares will put an end to this.”
 Instead we’re asking, “When will the nightmare end?”
 At least commanders have stopped condemning psychologically wounded soldiers to firing squads, but then again, we now expect that all who survive battlefields will suffer at least a moderate level of PTSD.
 I only hope they will fight for love like Jim Apperson and thus reap benefits from their sacrifices.

 In summary, The Big Parade begins a journey through which filmmakers question the costs of war, reflect on history, and provide catharsis for viewers.
 As I’ve stated earlier, a sense of déjà vu only highlights the effect this movie has had on all others since, whether they agree with Vidor’s vision or speak against it.
 World War I accelerated not only certain technologies and our understanding of the human mind, but also the means through which our species communicates realistically about the shared predicament of war.
 Honor The Big Parade for illustrating that war is hell, but also honor it for instructing on what should inspire us to fight – love.
 Definitely the rewards are greater.